invl/retry/README.md

 - Use a custom logger.
 - No external dependencies (stdlib only).
 - (Optionally) Preserve function signatures (`pip install decorator`).

-New features in `reretry`:
-- Log traceback of an error that lead to a failed attempt.
-- Call a custom callback after each failed attempt.
-- Can be used with async functions.

 ## Installation